LuisDoin/PaymentGateway/README.md

 ![image](/Blob/Testing_GetPaymentsFrom19Call.png)

-We receive all payments with createdAt field greater than 2022-12-19T00:00:00, which are all the entries in our database.
+We get all payments with createdAt field greater than 2022-12-19T00:00:00, which are all the entries in our database.

 ![image](/Blob/Testing_GetPaymentsFrom19Response.png)